-List of New/Revised Administrative Procedures for Aided IMC Schools
+List of New/ Revised Administrative Procedures for Aided IMC Schools

-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools 5.6(a) Roles and responsibilities of an IMC in Section 4.4 on "Strategies for handling All relevant sections and provisions in the SAG still stand. dealing with complaints from staff and the public complaints" and section 7.9 on "Handling staff complaints" 10.1(b) • Section 7.8.3 on "General principles in All relevant sections and provisions in the SAG are applicable with the following revisions: Paragraph 3 of section 7.8.3 is revised to read as follows: 3.
-Subject to the provisions of the Employment Ordinance (EmO) and the Code of Aid for Aided Schools, the IMC may decide on the appropriate disciplinary action to be taken in managing staff performance including: a. withholding an annual increment (IMC should refer to the principles and procedures set out in Appendix A (of the Supplement to SAG) in handling cases of withholding salary increment of staff); b. suspending a teacher from normal duties; c. dismissal; and d. summary dismissal.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools

+5.6(a) Roles and Section 4.4 on All relevant sections and provisions in the

+responsibilities "Strategies for SAG still stand.

+of an IMC in handling

+dealing with complaints" and

+complaints from section 7.9 on

+staff and the "Handling staff

+public complaints"

+10.1(b) Award/withhold Section 7.8.3 on All relevant sections and provisions in the

+of incremental "General SAG are applicable with the following

+credit principles in revisions:

+taking disciplinary Paragraph 3 of section 7.8.3 is revised to read

+actions" as follows:

+3. Subject to the provisions of the

+Employment Ordinance (EmO) and the

+Code of Aid for Aided Schools, the IMC

+may decide on the appropriate

+disciplinary action to be taken in

+managing staff performance including:

+a. withholding an annual increment

+(IMC should refer to the principles

+and procedures set out in Appendix

+\boldsymbol{A} (of the Supplement to SAG) in

+handling cases of withholding salary

+increment of staff);

+b. suspending a teacher from normal

+duties;

+c. dismissal; and

+d. summary dismissal.